Mystery Science Theater 3001

 *"Yeah, these things happen, heh.
 Guess you'll be going, then?"*

 "Hardly, Mole-skin.
 We Cheetahmen do NOT make mistakes.
-So, we are honor
+So,

-bound to annihilate you AND your planet before we continue on our journey to
+bound to annihilate you AND your planet before we continue on our journey

 kill and plunder for profit!
 It *IS* the Cheetahman way!"
 The Captain paused